diegotyner/Vault-Deployment/content/Home.md

 Below I've linked some #Hub pages that lead to most of my notes.

 Quick tips before you get started:
-- You can find search for pages directly with Cmd/Ctrl + k
+- You can find search for pages directly with Cmd/Ctrl + k or clicking the magnifying glass
 	- I love fuzzy finding!
 - You can preview a page by hovering over it
 	- *This can also tell you if I haven't made the page yet*